stanplayzz/UltimateShapes/README.md

 The third parameter sets the direction of the gradient.
 For now only horizontal and vertical are supported, set it to `false` to get a vertical gradient, set it to `true` for a horizontal gradient (defaults to false).

 > [!IMPORTANT]
-> To use these additional features you have to draw the shapes using `shape.draw(sf::RenderTarget&)`.
+> To use these additional features you have to draw the shape using `shape.draw(sf::RenderTarget&)`.

 ## Including this library ##